mquillot/EmotioNN/README.md

 # TODO list

 - [ ] Add isort as automatic import sorting
+- [ ] Pad the batch with the maximum len size of training set
+- [ ] Use a mask to ignore padding tokens
-- [ ] Implement Early Stopping
+- [x] Implement Early Stopping
-- [ ] Track training measures with a solution like Tensorboard
+- [x] Track training measures with a solution like Tensorboard
 - [x] Add black as python formatter